Everything we know about fatal shooting of California Bishop David O’Connell

 Found dead in bed with single gunshot wound

-Law enforcement said Bishop O’Connell was found dead in his bed with one gunshot wound, according to the Los Angeles Times.
+A member of law enforcement said Bishop O’Connell was found dead in his bed with one gunshot wound, according to the Los Angeles Times.
 He lived alone in a home owned by the archdiocese.
 Neighbours said they didn’t hear any gunshots or other unusual sounds before the emergency services arrived.

 Several members of law enforcement said no signs of forced entry has been found and that the killing isn’t thought to be random, the paper reported.